lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-formats.md

  - low volume of clicks on promoted link
  - negative user comments

-KPIs: TBC
+KPIs: should be determined by the Marketing team based on the individual campaign and the video's usage

-Review period: every 12 months
+Review period: every 3 to 6 months depending on the length of campaign

 ## Social media
 See the Social Media Strategy (currently being developed) for measurement and performance indicators for our social media channels.